 select * from customers c inner join orders o where c.customerid=o.customerid where c.signupdate >= getdate()-7

-For instance, the following SQL code queries the SQL server and uses an outer join to return the same logical record set, but all customer records within the signup “where” clause are returned regardless if an order exists:
+For instance, the following SQL code queries the SQL server and uses an outer join to return the same logical record set.
+All customer records within the signup “where” clause return regardless if an order exists:

 select * from customers c outer left join orders o where c.customerid=o.customerid where c.signupdate >= getdate()-7

-In the last few examples use only the customers columns to filter records.
+The last few examples use only the customers’ columns to filter records.
 You can also use the joined table columns.
-The following SQL code gets all customers who signed up within the last 7 days and any orders placed within the last 5 days:
+The following SQL code gets all customers who signed up within the last seven days and any orders placed within the last five days:

 select * from customers c inner join orders o where c.customerid=o.customerid where c.signupdate >= getdate()-7 and o.orderdate >= getdate()-5

 Notice the aliases used for both columns.
-The “c” alias tells the SQL database that the column is located in the customers table.
+The “c” alias tells the SQL database that the column is located in the customers’ table.
 The “o” indicates that the column is in the orders table.
 These aliases need to be tables-based.

 The final change you need to make to the query is listing the columns to return.
 Right now, the asterisk indicates to the database to return all columns.
 It’s an inefficient way to return a data set.
 You usually only need a few columns in your record set to work with it on the front-end of the application.
 To fix the issue, you specify columns.
 You also need to use your aliases for returned columns as well.
 The following code is an example: